What is extended enterprise learning?

 Whether it’s targeted at suppliers, distributors, dealer networks, or even customers, extended enterprise learning benefits learners as well as the company supplying learning.
 There’s no doubt that good quality extended enterprise training, supported by the right learning technology, offers a valuable return on investment.
 But what exactly are the benefits?
 And what should you be looking for in an extended enterprise Learning Management System (LMS)?

 According to Brandon Hall Group’s 2017 report ‘Extended Enterprise Learning: Generating Revenue and Adding Value’, 58% of companies say extended enterprise learning has reduced their training costs.
 Introducing learning technology as a way of reducing traditional classroom training in favour of mobile and eLearning can cut costs considerably.
 On a related note, more than half of companies said it had also reduced travel costs.

 There are tangible gains to be made for companies prepared to invest in effective learning technology for their extended enterprise; 40% of companies surveyed for the 2017 research said that adoption had increased sales revenue.

-The positive effects don’t stop there either, with 55% of companies saying extended enterprise learning has improved their customer relations while 41% believe it helps maximise customer retention.
+The positive effects don’t stop there either, with 55% of companies saying their extended enterprise learning strategy has improved their customer relations while 41% believe it helps maximise customer retention.
 You can download our whitepaper for a more in-depth look at how learning technology can improve customer experiences in automotive retail.